alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

   } = useWatcher(
     () => filterTodoList(keyword.value),

-    // array of states being monitored, these state changes will trigger a request [keyword],
+    // array of states being watched, these state changes will trigger a request [keyword],
     {
       // Set 500ms debounce, if the keyword changes frequently, only send the request 500ms after the change stops